 What is an Indigenous view of horses?
 It varies, of course, not only tribally but individually.
 So we can only explain something about how we in Tapestry see horses, and how they work with us as a result.

 To begin with, horses are proud members of their own Nation.
-They have lived in North America longer than people have.
+They have lived in North America longer than settlers have.
 They are our senior relatives.
+In fact, many American Indian and First Nations oral traditions tell us that our people here have partnered with horses for many centuries.

 The Horse Nation has its own ways and values, just as do the various nations of human beings.
 Horses follow these ways, just as human beings follow human ways.
 We are all subject to our instincts to some degree, both horses and humans.
 But we can all equally overcome these instincts with experience, practice, and motivation.
 For both horses and humans, the motivation that overcomes the instinct of fear is compassion.
 Horses put up with the unintentionally abusive behaviors of so many humans because they are compassionate and want to partner with us.